 There are four general movements common in iaido kata:

 - Nukitsuke- drawing the sword from the sheath (saya) and initial cutting stroke

 - Kiritsuke- overhead cut

 - Chiburi- a movement of the sword symbolizing the removal of blood

 To practice we wear a keikogi (jacket), obi (belt), hakama (skirt-like trousers), and knee pads.
 We generally train with a blunt practice sword called an iaito.

 For more information see the Araki Mujinsai Ryu Iaido New Student Information Guide

-The Araki Mujinsai Ryu Rugamine Dojo is a not-for-profit club aimed at studying iaido in Las Vegas.
+The Araki Mujinsai Ryu Rugamine Dojo is a club aimed at studying iaido in Las Vegas.